Are you thinking about a Disney Cruise?

 I have run into some very well-travelled people who enjoyed their Disney cruises.
 One of the most impressive endorsements I heard was from very glamorous Italian food and wine writer I met by a pool who lived in Costa Smeralda.
 She said the food on the Disney cruises impressed her.
 That made me pause and reconsider.

-After years of research, we bit the bullet and have one booked to see if we enjoy it.
+After years of research, we bit the bullet and booked a cruise.
 I know several travel experts to ask to help my over planning, over researching brain.
 Enjoy their excellent advice.

 Disney Cruise Reviews: the good and the meh